-ous

 Denotation

-(1) adjective suffix denoting “having, full of, having to do with, doing, inclined to”; (2) chemical suffix in chemical compounds in which a specified chemical element has a lower oxidation number than in the equivalent compound whose name ends in the suffix -ic
+(1) adjective suffix denoting “resembling, full of, abounding in, having, possession of”; (2) chemical suffix in chemical compounds in which a specified chemical element has a lower oxidation number than in the equivalent compound whose name ends in the suffix -ic

 Etymology